 Rising Competition from Custom Chips

-While heavily relying on Nvidia's expensive processors, the companies are also pouring funds into developing their own custom chips to run models, posing a risk to Nvidia's long-held dominance over the chip industry.
+While heavily relying on Nvidia's expensive processors, many of Nvidia's biggest customers are also pouring funds into developing their own custom chips to run models, posing a risk to Nvidia's long-held dominance over the chip industry.

-Nvidia is facing competition not only from Big Tech but also from other chip rivals, including Intel and Advanced Micro Devices, which have touted a large revenue opportunity from the inference market.
+Nvidia is facing competition not only from Big Tech but also from other chip rivals, including Intel and Advanced Micro Devices, which have touted a large revenue opportunity from selling CPUs to serve the inference market.

-The company is also spending heavily to ensure it does not hit supply-chain snags during a global memory chip crunch.
+Nvidia is spending heavily to ensure it does not hit supply-chain snags during a global memory chip crunch.
 Nvidia said on Wednesday that its supply rose to $119 billion in the fiscal first quarter, up from $95.2 billion the previous quarter.

 Nvidia reported first-quarter revenue of $81.62 billion, beating analysts' average estimate of $78.86 billion, according to data compiled by LSEG.